Sgrahminator/follow_the_rainbow_travels/README.md

 Safety Tips ("/safety-tips"): A page where users can learn and share safety tips.
  - A page of safety tips.
- - A few set by us/'Follow the Rainbow Travels' and the rest given as input/tips from the users.
+ - A few set by us and the rest given as input/tips from the users.
  - The user submitted safety tips can have some highlighted and a link to "See All".
  - A place for users to submit their own safety tips.